 An increasing amount of art is made directly for online environments such as social media, blogging platforms and mobile apps.
 Web-based works in the Kiasma collection can be viewed at the Kiasma Online Art website.

 We acquire work from contemporary art exhibitions and galleries and directly from artists.
 Kiasma also commissions new works that are subsequently added to the collections.
 Acquisitions are decided on by the Acquisitions Committee, which comprises experts from Kiasma and two artist members.

-The collection is also added to by donations.
-The most important donated collections in Kiasma are the Porkkana Collection, the Kouri Collection collected by Pentti Kouri and donated to Kiasma by Ministry of Education and Culture, and works by Kalervo Palsa that were donated to the museum by Maj-Lis Pitkänen.
+Some works in the collection are received as donations.
+The largest bodies of art donated to Kiasma are the Kouri Collection, created by Pentti Kouri and donated to Kiasma by the Ministry of Education, the Porkkana Collection, the Seppo Fränti Collection, and the works of Kalervo Palsa, donated to the museum by Maj-Lis Pitkänen.